Area 8

 Is boating allowed in the reservoir at Area 8?

 Boating is currently allowed at Area 8, but through Conservation Halton boat rentals only.
-You may add a kayak or canoe rental to your weekend reservation.
+You may add a single or double kayak or a canoe rental to your weekend reservation.